-A recent blog by David Rothkopf in Foreign Policy decried the rise of a modern version of the mid 19th-Century Know-Nothing movement generally remembered for its embrace of ignorance at the expense of growth and excellence.
-Disheartening attempts to discredit those who show tendencies toward intellectualism or who are perceived as experts were all the rage in the recent mid-term elections.
+An article by David Rothkopf in Foreign Policy (11/17/2010) decried the rise of a modern version of the mid 19th-Century "Know-Nothing" movement, generally remembered for its embrace of ignorance at the expense of growth and excellence.
+Similarly disheartening attempts to discredit those who show tendencies toward intellectualism or who are perceived as experts were all the rage in the 2010 mid-term elections.
 This is not a political blog, so I won’t go into how much this terrifies me for our society, but it does have some sobering implications for business.

 People who disapprove of experts and intellectuals don’t just disapprove of them in politics (wow, I can’t even write that sentence without reflecting on how deeply strange it is).
 People who disapprove of experts and intellectuals disapprove of them in general.